ningpj/myVoronMods/Blobifier Modifications/readme.md

 ## Description

-This is a work in progress and dumping ground for sharing Blobifier modifications to support left and right hand Voron v2.4 installation and prototypes of silicon gantry and fixed nozzle wipe / rest options.
+This is a dumping ground for sharing Blobifier modifications to support left and right hand Voron v2.4 installation and prototypes of silicon gantry and fixed nozzle wipe / rest options.
-The gantry Wipe / Rest redesign is derived and based on the excellent work @igannakas (Discord) has pioneered to eliminate colour contamination when changing / purging filaments during mmu prints.<br />
+The gantry Wipe / Rest redesign is derived and based on the excellent work @igannakas (Discord) pioneered to eliminate colour contamination when changing / purging filaments during mmu prints.<br />

-## Design Goals
+## `#0969DA` Design Goals

-- **Gantry & Static Nozzle Wipe Rest**.
+- **Gantry & Static Nozzle Wipe Rest**

   Redesign to incorporate:
   - Dovetail sliders to make it easier to adjust, reduce mounting hardware and improve rigidity **(DONE)**